 Identifying Causes of Short-Term Stress

-Whether stress is caused by rush-hour traffic, a heavy workload, difficult customers, or unpleasant news, many of us experience it in some form during the day.
-The problem is that if stress goes unchecked, it can affect our productivity and, worse still, our health.
+Many of us experience stress in some form every day, whether it's caused by rush-hour traffic, difficult customers, a heavy workload, or unpleasant news.
+But, if stress goes unchecked, it can affect our productivity and, worse still, our health.

-As well as helping you capture and analyze the most common sources of stress in your life, Stress Diaries help you to understand:
+As well as this, Stress Diaries help you to understand:

 - The causes of stress in more detail.